 Ivybridge's new visitor pod delights residents

-Students and staff of City College Plymouth built and painted a brand new visitor pod for residents of Abbeyfield House supported housing in Ivybridge to safely enjoy visits from their loved ones.
+Students and staff of City College Plymouth built and painted a brand new visitor pod for residents of Abbeyfield House sheltered housing in Ivybridge to safely enjoy visits from their loved ones.
 City College Plymouth got in touch with Abbeyfield Ivybridge late October 2020 after they saw a similar project take place on social media.

 Carpentry students began building the pods for Abbeyfield Ivybridge and other care homes in their local community, from start to finish the process took 6 weeks.
 Shortly after it was built, painting and decorating students offered to decorate it.

 Emma Hooper, Work Experience and Placement Officer at City College Plymouth said "We encourage our students at City College Plymouth to engage in meaningful experiences of the working world and to constantly develop their understanding of chosen industry areas.
 This includes providing opportunities for students to take part in projects which develop their technical skills and also support the local community, such as social action projects and volunteering.
 Our College team came across a visitor’s booth project on social media which had taken place elsewhere in the UK and we immediately thought this would be a fantastic project for our local community and students.

 "Our Health and Social Care department have an established relationship with Abbeyfield in Ivybridge who have kindly supported our students with work placement opportunities.
 We felt that this was a perfect opportunity to build on this relationship and give something back.
 Both staff and students from our carpentry and also painting and decorating trade courses were involved in designing, building and decorating the visitor’s booth.
 It was most definitely a team effort for everyone involved.